mbb10324/react-figura/README.md

 ___

-FiguraNotes: This component displays a textare with validation if the characters exceed 200.
+FiguraTextArea: This component displays a textare with validation if the characters exceed 200.

 - Validation: Cannot exceed 200 characters.
 - This component is customized the same as FiguraName from above.